gpellicciotta/country-study-help/README.md

 - Using wikipedia maps to show for countries
 - Quiz works and results can be stored locally
 - Settings UI is available and settings can be imported/exported and saved locally
+- Keep track of quiz results in browser storage
+- A quiz stats page lists a summary of quiz results and new quiz results can be added

 ### Ongoing:
+- Make 'initial splash screen view'
 - Make sure country/capital names are not put in a table, but "move up"
 - Keep track of last-use-time + active-version in browser storage
-- Keep track of quiz stats in browser storage
-- Create combined `Settings / Stats` page
-- Allow importing/exporting quiz stats
 - Ensure quiz setup takes setting into account

 ### Still todo: